 Managing side effects

 Different types of immunotherapy can cause different side effects.
 Many side effects depend on the type of treatment, the type and location of the cancer, and a person’s overall health.
+Before your immunotherapy treatment begins, talk with your doctor about the possible side effects of your specific treatment.

 The most common side effects of immunotherapy include: